TheProfessor01/student-success-early-warning-system/README.md

 # student-success-early-warning-system
 Schools often discover struggling students too late.
 This project uses student data to predict academic risk early so interventions can happen sooner.

+Created by a mathematics educator transitioning into data science, inspired by the challenge of helping students before they fall behind.